kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

     ready to be deleted.
 11. The eviction request controller designates Actor A as the next interceptor by updating `.status.activeInterceptorName`.
-12. Actor A updates the EvictionRequest status and ensures that `.status.evictionRequestCancellationPolicy=Allow`
+12. Actor A updates the EvictionRequest status and checks that `.status.evictionRequestCancellationPolicy=Allow`
 13. Actor A deletes the p-1 pod.
 14. Once the pod terminates, the eviction request controller sets `Complete` condition to `True`.